ajv-validator/ajv/README.md

 - ajv implements full [JSON Schema draft 4](http://json-schema.org/) standard:
   - all validation keywords (see [JSON-Schema validation keywords](https://github.com/epoberezkin/ajv/blob/master/KEYWORDS.md))
   - full support of remote refs (remote schemas have to be added with `addSchema` or compiled to be available)
-  - support of circular dependencies between schemas
+  - support of circular references between schemas
   - correct string lengths for strings with unicode pairs (can be turned off)
   - [formats](#formats) defined by JSON Schema draft 4 standard and custom formats (can be turned off)
   - [validates schemas against meta-schema](#api-validateschema)